bab2min/EigenRand/README.md

 ## History
 ### 0.2.2 (2020-08-02)
-* Now `ParallelRandomEngineAdaptor` and `MersenneTwister` uses aligned array on heap.
+* Now `ParallelRandomEngineAdaptor` and `MersenneTwister` use aligned array on heap.

 ### 0.2.1 (2020-07-11)
 * A new template class `ParallelRandomEngineAdaptor` yielding the same random sequence regardless of SIMD ISA was added.